oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 *   The VMs'/Templates' OVFs will be imported from the OVF disk in the Storage Domain [see 1].
 The OvfOnWantedDomains feature, will be supported from oVirt 3.5.
 *   Imported domains will be imported as 'unattached' and can then be attached to a DC.
-*   If the OVF disk [see 1] will not be in the Storage Domain, then the only entities that will be imported are the disks in the Storage Domain (An appropriate event log will notify the user).
+*   The feature will be dependent on the OVF disk [see 1].
+If a Storage Domain will not contain the OVF disk the engine should block the detach operation.
+     The reason the operation will be blocked, is that since we don't keep the VMs/Templates we might have disks with snapshots based on the VMs, and the engine can not support such disks as floating.

 [1] <http://www.ovirt.org/Feature/OvfOnWantedDomains>